anpham6/squared-functions/README.md

 <link id="sass-example" rel="alternate" type="text/plain" href="css/dev.sass"> <!-- Better to not use " />" self closing tag -->
 ```

-NOTE: Using element "id" can fix replacement errors when multiple elements share the same identical structure and content.

 ```javascript
 {
   "selector": "#sass-example",